-This topic describes how to query and analyze JSON logs in the Log Service console.
-In the following example, JSON website logs are used.
+This topic describes how to query and analyze JSON website logs by using query statements.

 Prerequisites